zahlman/zahlman.github.io/posts/2025/03/07/python-packaging-4.md

 Of course, this also depends on your hardware, and your OS.

-A virtual environment with a current version of Pip installed also takes up quite a bit of space:
+Speaking of the effect of Pip's size on install time - the resulting virtual environment takes quite a bit of disk space:

 ```
 $ du -sh test312